ascartabelli/lamb/README.md

   See the main header: because it's docile like a lamb.

 ## <a name="changelog"></a> Changelog

+- **v0.15.2 - *2016/03/17***
+  - **Fully compatible with versions down to 0.15.x**
+  - Added support for Travis CI and Coveralls
+  - Updated README and fixed typo in documentation

 - **v0.15.1 - *2016/03/08***
   - **Fully compatible with version 0.15.0**